Double Chocolate Banana Bread

 Why You’ll Love This Mexican Chocolate Banana Bread Recipe

-- It’s quick and easy, requiring just 2 bowls and about 15 minutes of active prep to make.
+- Quick and easy—just 2 bowls and 15 minutes of prep.

-- Mexican chocolate provides a decadent melted chocolate texture while cocoa powder deepens the chocolatey flavor.
+- Mexican chocolate adds richness, and cocoa powder amps up the flavor.

 Ingredients & Substitutions